mlh123/BlogPostings/_posts/2021-02-16-whats-all-the-buzz-about.md

 ---
 Welcome back to the **hive** ~ how have you **bee-n**?

+Fun fact of the week: bees have four wings!

 From our previous posts, you should now all have a running theme and idea on what your product and/or service should revolve around.

 Let's use **Holden Honey Hives** as our case study today to provide you with working example to review.